iredmail/docs/en_US/faq/1-errors.md

     then enable it in iRedAPD config file `/opt/iredapd/settings.py` (`plugins = `), restart iRedAPD service.
 That's all.

+### Recipient address rejected: SMTP AUTH is required for users under this sender domain

+> Old error message was: `SMTP AUTH is required, or it is a spam with forged sender domain`

+Sender domain is hosted locally on your iRedMail server, but sender doesn't perform SMTP AUTH to send email.

+* If this is not sent by a server or device under your control, most likely this email is spam with forged sender address.

+* If this is sent by a server or device under your control and you want to allow it, please add the IP address of this server/device in 2 config files (NOTE: parameter names are case SeNsItIvE):

+    * `/opt/iredapd/settnigs.py`, parameter `MYNETWORKS =` (doesn't exist by
+      default, feel free to add it).
+For example:

+        `MYNETWORKS = ['192.168.0.10', '192.168.0.20', '192.168.0.30']`

+    * `/etc/postfix/main.cf`, parameter `mynetworks =`.
+For example:

+        `mynetworks = 127.0.0.1 192.168.0.10 192.168.0.20 192.168.0.30`

 ### Recipient address rejected: Sender is not same as SMTP authenticate username

 #### case #1